vingerha/wiim_ng/README.md

 ![GitHub release (with filter)](https://img.shields.io/github/v/release/vingerha/wiim_ng)

-This is a improved and extended integration for WiiM devices, based on https://github.com/m-stefanski/home-assistant-custom-components-wiim-ng
+This is a improved and extended integration for WiiM devices, based on the latest work in [the fork of m-stefanski](https://github.com/m-stefanski/home-assistant-custom-components-wiim-ng)

 This component allows you to integrate control of WiiM Mini, Pro, Pro Plus and Amp devices into your [Home Assistant](http://www.home-assistant.io) smart home system.
 Originally developed for LinkPlay devices by @nicjo814, @limych and @nagyrobi, later forked by @onlyoneme.